Since 1953, A’Riccione has been many people’s go-to trattoria for enjoying fresh fish dishes in the heart of cosmopolitan Milan.

 dal Lunedi alla Domenica

-Il costo per la consegna a domicilio in Milano è di € 10,00, per hinterland il costo viene stabilito in base alla distanza.
+Il costo per la consegna a domicilio a Milano è di € 10,00, per hinterland il costo viene stabilito in base alla distanza.

 Pagamento alla consegna contanti o carta di credito.